-Why spend hours trawling airlines’ websites and frequent flyer forums trying to find the best deal on your flights?
-Whilst some of us enjoy the chase, even for those who do (like me), signing up for fare alerts on a specific route or for all destinations is a good strategy.
+Whilst some of us enjoy the chase of hunting down a sale fare (or reward seat), signing up for fare alerts on a specific route or for all destinations is a good strategy.
 It’ll save you time and take some of the guesswork out of the equation.

 There are a number of services that travellers in Australia can use to monitor price drops in airfares.
-They’ll then let you know when the price matches or falls below your target.
-Alerts are free and you can stop them at anytime.
+It’ll let you know when the price matches or falls below your target.
+Alerts are free and you can stop them at any time.

-How to set up Qantas fare alerts in the Qantas app
+How to set up alerts in the Qantas app for cash fares

-- From the home screen of the Qantas app, click on Fare Alert
+- From the home screen of the Qantas app, click on Fare Watch

 How to set up Virgin Australia fare alerts